 I obtained a Laurea in Nuclear Engineering in May 2004 at the Politecnico di Torino (Italy).
-Then, after spending two years (06/2003 – 05/2005) at CERN (Switzerland) working on microwave electronics under the direction of Ugo Amaldi (also at TU München and TERA Foundation), I moved to the Theoretical Division (in the former Plasma Theory Group) of the Los Alamos National Lab (LANL, USA), where I visited Giovanni Lapenta (now at KU Leuven, Belgium) for several months.
-In 10/2005, I entered a PhD program at Imperial College, under the direction of Darryl Holm.
-In my thesis, I worked on geometric analogies between kinetic theory and porous media equations to model the aggregation of ferromagnetic nanoparticles.
+Then, after spending two years (06/2003 - 05/2005) at CERN (Switzerland) working on microwave electronics under the direction of Ugo Amaldi (also at TU München and TERA Foundation), I moved to the Theoretical Division (in the former Plasma Theory Group) of the Los Alamos National Lab (LANL, USA), where I visited Giovanni Lapenta (now at KU Leuven, Belgium) for several months.
+In 10/2005, I entered a PhD program in Applied Mathematics at Imperial College, under the direction of Darryl Holm.
 Between 2006 and 2007, I also spent two summers at LANL, working with Bruce Carlsten in the former International, Space & Response Division (High Power Electrodynamics Group).
-In 09/2008, I joined the Mathematics Section of EPF Lausanne (Switzerland) as a research assistant in Tudor Ratiu’s group (Geometric Analysis).
-Since 01/2012, I am Lecturer (Assistant Professor) in the Department of Mathematics of the University of Surrey and have visited several institutions in Europe and North America.
+In 09/2008, I joined the Mathematics Section of EPF Lausanne (Switzerland) as a research assistant in Tudor Ratiu's group (Geometric Analysis).
+In 01/2012, I was appointed as a Lecturer (Assistant Professor) at Surrey, where I became Reader (Associate Professor) in 08/2018.

 Geometry and dynamics of Gaussian wave packets and their Wigner transforms, T. Ohsawa, C. Tronci, J. Math.
 Phys., 58 (2017), no. 1, 092105